RJPearson94/terraform-provider-twilio/docs/resources/studio_flow.md

 - `status` - The status of the Studio flow
 - `revision` - The revision number of the Studio flow
 - `valid` - Whether the Studio flow is valid
-- `validate` - Whether the Studio flow has been validated on the creation and when updated
 - `date_created` - The date in RFC3339 format that the Studio flow was created
 - `date_updated` - The date in RFC3339 format that the Studio flow was updated
 - `url` - The URL of the Studio flow